 The IRM addresses complaints and grievances from persons adversely impacted by projects or programmes of the GCF.
 After verifying eligibility, the IRM engages with the relevant parties to explore options for resolving the problems that are raised in the complaint, with an aim to reaching a mutually satisfactory outcome.
 If parties are unwilling or unable to resolve the issues, the IRM conducts a compliance appraisal to determine whether a compliance investigation is merited, and if so, carries out an investigation to identify any non-compliance with GCF policies or procedures in relation to the complaint and recommends appropriate redress.
 The IRM monitors any problem solving agreement or compliance recommendations that results from its processes.

-Based on lessons learned from its cases and work, the IRM provides systemic advice to the GCF on policies and procedures with an eye to improving GCF performance and outcomes.
+Based on lessons learned from its cases and work or good international practices, the IRM provides systemic advice to the GCF on policies and procedures with an eye to improving GCF performance and outcomes.
 The goal of this role is to identify lessons and feed these back into the GCF and other relevant entities to improve the performance and outcomes of GCF activities.